 The district has established a plan for addressing sexual abuse and other maltreatment of children, which may be accessed at www.brazosisd.net.
-As an employee, it is important for you to be aware of warning signs that could indicate a child may have been or is being sexually
+As an employee, it is important for you to be aware of warning signs that could indicate a child may have been or is being sexually abused or maltreated.

-Brazos ISD Employee Handbook Revised July 25, 2018 abused or maltreated.
 Sexual abuse in the Texas Family Code is defined as any sexual conduct harmful to a child's mental, emotional, or physical welfare as well as a failure to make a reasonable effort to prevent sexual conduct with a child.
 Maltreatment is defined as abuse or neglect.
-Anyone who suspects that a child has been or may be abused or neglected has a legal responsibility under state law for reporting the suspected abuse or neglect to law enforcement or to Child Protective Services (CPS).

-Employees are required to follow the procedures described above in Reporting Suspected Child Abuse.
+Anyone who suspects that a child has been or may be abused or neglected has a legal responsibility under state law for reporting the suspected abuse or neglect following the procedures described above in Reporting Suspected Child Abuse.